Gen IX Capture Mechanics

 0-300

-Note that since some Pokémon are in multiple Pokédexes, it is not enough to add up the caught numbers in the Paldea, Kitakami and Blueberry Pokédexes - it depends on how many different species have been caught across all of them.
+Note that since some Pokémon are in multiple Pokédexes, it is not enough to add up the caught numbers in the Paldea, Kitakami and Blueberry Pokédexes - that would double-count some species.
 At the beginning of the game, critical captures are impossible, but as you fill out your Pokédex, they will become likelier, up to about one quarter of the chance of a successful capture.

 Ch (Catching Charm)